John Laws: Early career

-He began his radio career in 1953 at 3BO in Bendigo before working at several rural radio stations and joining 2UE in 1957, the first of four terms at that Sydney radio station, during which time he became one of the first Australian disc jockeys to play rock 'n' roll music (along with Bob Rogers, Tony Withers and Stan Rofe).
+Laws began his radio career in 1953 at 3BO in Bendigo before working at several other rural radio stations and joining 2UE in 1957, the first of four terms at the Sydney radio station, during which time he became one of the first Australian disc jockeys to play rock 'n' roll music (along with Bob Rogers, Tony Withers and Stan Rofe).
 Laws pioneered the practice (soon taken up by Rofe) of using contacts in the airline industry to supply him with the latest international pop releases, giving him an edge at a time when Australian releases of many British and American pop records might be delayed for months.

-Laws left 2UE in 1959, and moved to the Hunter Region, where he ran a farm.
-In 1962 he moved back to Sydney, where he joined 2GB, remaining with the station for two years before he rejoined 2UE in 1964.
+Laws left 2UE in 1959, and moved to the Hunter Valley, where he ran a farm.
+In 1962, he moved back to Sydney, where he joined 2GB, remaining with the station for two years before he rejoined 2UE in 1964.
 His stint at 2UE continued until 1969, at which point he contracted to 2UW, where he was to remain for almost 10 years.
 He returned to 2UE in 1979, this time for another five years.
-He then moved to 2GB after a highly publicized bid for his services, but returned to the 2UE fold when the station was number eight in the ratings.
+He then moved to 2GB after a highly publicised bid for his services, but returned to the 2UE fold when the station was number eight in the ratings.
 The return of Laws was the primary cause of the station becoming number one in Sydney for many years.
 Laws' radio program was syndicated nationwide, and was especially popular in rural areas.
-Capital city stations taking Laws include 4BC in Brisbane, 2CC in Canberra, 101.7 HOFM in Hobart and Mix 1049 in Darwin.
+Capital city stations taking Laws included 4BC in Brisbane, 2CC in Canberra, 7HOFM in Hobart and Mix 104.9 in Darwin.

 In 1983, Communications lecturer Glen Lewis wrote of Laws:

 He sets the agenda by complaining vigorously about something, lays down the line for the day, then accepts calls which mostly reflect his own viewpoint... he mostly gets the restatement of cliched views [from callers]...
 Technically, he foregrounds minority group negative stereotyping in his show.
 Informally, he specialises in moral crusades against the unrespectable weak – the unemployed, prisoners, homosexuals, anti-nuclear demonstrators – in the name of the upright citizen and honest taxpayer.